serinochloe/Challenge-3/README.md

-# conflict-resolution
+# Random Password Generator

-## This is created on Github

-All of this content added to the readme file has been added from my remote GitHub repository.
+## Description

+This is a random password generator showcasing Javascript skills including adding event listeners, defining and calling functions, integrating user input, and displaying random strings in the HTML.

+## Link